Updated: 1 October 2024

 Sun:

-The Sun begins the month in the zodiacal constellation of Virgo, the Virgin.
-It leaves Virgo and passes into Libra, the Scales on October 31.
+The Sun begins the month in the zodiacal constellation of Libra, the Scales.
+It leaves Libra and crosses into a claw of Scorpius, the Scorpion on November 23.
+It passes out of the claw and into the non-zodiacal constellation of Ophiuchus, the Serpent-bearer, on November 30.
+It transits Ophiuchus and crosses into Sagittarius, the Archer on December 18.
 Note: the Zodiacal constellations used in astrology have significant differences with the familiar astronomical constellations both in size and the timing of the passage through them of the Sun, Moon and planets.

 The Moon is tidally locked to the Earth, i.e. it keeps its near hemisphere facing us at all times, while its far hemisphere is never seen from Earth.
 This tidal locking is caused by the Earth's gravity.
 The far side remained unknown until the Russian probe Luna 3 went around the Moon and photographed it on October 7, 1959.
 Now the whole Moon has been photographed in very fine detail by orbiting satellites.
 The Moon circles the Earth once in a month (originally 'moonth'), the exact period being 27 days 7 hours 43 minutes 11.5 seconds.
 Its speed is about 1 kilometre per second or 3679 kilometres per hour.
 The Moon's average distance from the Earth is 384 400 kilometres, but the orbit is not perfectly circular.
 It is slightly elliptical, with an eccentricity of 5.5%.
 This means that each month, the Moon's distance from Earth varies between an apogee (furthest distance) of 406 600 kilometres, and a perigee (closest distance) of 356 400 kilometres.
 These apogee and perigee distances vary slightly from month to month.
 In the early 17th century, the first lunar observers to use telescopes found that the Moon had a monthly side-to-side 'wobble', which enabled them to observe features which were brought into view by the wobble and then taken out of sight again.
 The wobble, called 'libration', amounted to 7º 54' in longitude and 6º 50' in latitude.
 The 'libration zone' on the Moon is the area around the edge of the Moon that comes into and out of view each month, due to libration.
 This effect means that, instead of only seeing 50% of the Moon from Earth, we can see up to 59%.